Keury Mella

-Keury Mella (born August 2, 1993) is a Dominican professional baseball pitcher for the Sultanes de Monterrey of the Mexican League.
-He previously played in Major League Baseball (MLB) for the Cincinnati Reds and Arizona Diamondbacks, and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.
+Keury Mella (born August 2, 1993) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds and Arizona Diamondbacks, and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.

 Career

 San Francisco Giants

 Mella signed with the San Francisco Giants organization as an international free agent on May 31, 2012.
-He made his professional debut in 2012 with the Dominican Summer League Giants, recording a 3-3 record and 2.47 ERA in 14 appearances.
-Mella played the 2013 season with the AZL Giants, logging a 3-2 record and 2.25 ERA in 10 games.
-He split the 2014 season between the Single-A Augusta GreenJackets and the Low-A Salem-Keizer Volcanoes, pitching to a cumulative 4-4 record and 3.45 ERA with 83 strikeouts in 86.0 innings of work.
+He made his professional debut in 2012 with the Dominican Summer League Giants, recording a 3–3 record and 2.47 ERA in 14 appearances.
+Mella played the 2013 season with the rookie-level Arizona League Giants, logging a 3–2 record and 2.25 ERA in 10 games.
+He split the 2014 season between the Single-A Augusta GreenJackets and the Low-A Salem-Keizer Volcanoes, pitching to a cumulative 4–4 record and 3.45 ERA with 83 strikeouts in 86 innings of work.
 He was assigned to the High-A San Jose Giants to begin the 2015 season.